Skip to main content

 Protection is embedded in our mandate as defined by the European Council's Humanitarian Regulation (1996) and confirmed by the European Consensus on Humanitarian Aid (2007).

-In May 2016, we published the staff working document ‘Humanitarian Protection: Improving protection outcomes to reduce risks for people in humanitarian crises’.
-It outlines the definition and objectives of the European Commission’s humanitarian protection work.
+In May 2016, we published the staff working document ‘Humanitarian Protection: Improving protection outcomes to reduce risks for people in humanitarian crises’ which outlines the definition and objectives of the European Commission’s humanitarian protection work.

 The staff working document provides guidance for (i) the analysis of protection risks, (ii) programming of protection work in humanitarian crises, (iii) measuring the effect and outcome of interventions, and (iv) capacity-building activities.